mrbungle64/ioBroker.ecovacs-deebot/README.md

 * Basic cleaning functions (e.g. auto clean, spot area, custom area etc.)
 * and various other commands (e.g. play sound, reset consumables, relocate position etc.)
-* Retrieve information (e.g. battery, cleaning log, consumable, cleaning and charging status etc.)
+* Retrieve basic information (e.g. battery level, cleaning log, consumable, cleaning and charging status etc.)
+* and various extended information (e.g. charging position, current map, network information)
+* Retrieve information during the cleaning process (e.g. current position and current spot area)
 * Set basic and advanced setting (e.g. continuous cleaning, do-not-disturb mode, TrueDetect 3D, volume etc.)
+* Adjustment of vacuum power and water level
 * Save the last used custom area and rerun the saved areas
-* Adjustment of vacuum power and water level
-* Retrieve information during the cleaning process (e.g. current position and spot area)
 * Retrieve information of the maps incl. spot areas, virtual boundaries and no-mop-zones
 * Delete, save and recreate single virtual boundaries as well as a full set of virtual boundaries
 * Information about the date and time of the last presence for each single spot area
+* Some functionality when returning to charging station or entering/leaving spot area
 * Function for loading the current map image
 * Set individual spot area names